Leon Lai: Acting career

 After the New Talent Singing Awards, he had some opportunities to star in a few TV series.
-On one occasion, he went for the filming of a romantic serials titled, Fengyun Era, in Taiwan.
+On one occasion, he went for the filming of a romantic serials titled Fengyun Era (風雲時代) in Taiwan.
 There was a stark contrast in height between Lai and the popular lead actress who is only 160 cm tall.
 The actress then demanded that Lai squat while filming so as to make up for the height differences.
 Lai had to act through all the scenes with the actress while squatting, but he had to endure it as he was not popular at the time.
-Not long afterwards his new TVB series, The Breaking Point, turned out to be a resounding success and propelled him to widespread fame in Hong Kong and Taiwan.
+Not long afterwards, his new TVB series The Breaking Point turned out to be a resounding success and propelled him to widespread fame in Hong Kong and Taiwan.

 In 1996, Lai was nominated for the Best Actor award at the 16th Hong Kong Film Awards for the film Comrades: Almost a Love Story.
 The following year in 1997, he won the award of Best Original Song for the film Eighteen Springs both at the Golden Horse Film Festival and Hong Kong Film Awards.
-He was again nominated for the Best Actor and Best Original Film Song award for the film City of Glass (玻璃之城) in 1999, but he only won the award for the latter, which he shared with Albert Leung and Dick Lee.
+He was again nominated for the Best Actor and Best Original Film Song award for the film City of Glass in 1999, but he only won the award for the latter, which he shared with Albert Leung and Dick Lee.

 Lai was considered by Lee Ang to act as Li Mu Bai in the film Crouching Tiger, Hidden Dragon, but he had to turn down the offer as he had an advertising contract and live concert about to start, which would not match his shaven head look as was required for the role.

-He collaborated with Cecilia Cheung 張柏芝 in 2001 for the first time in the Wong Jing directed romantic comedy film, Everyday Is Valentine.
+He collaborated with Cecilia Cheung in 2001 for the first time in the Wong Jing directed romantic comedy film, Everyday Is Valentine.
 In the film, Lai played a serial liar.